RL — Inverse Reinforcement Learning

 Our key focus is on how to compute the partition function.
-We define the objective as maximizes the log probability of a trajectory:
+We define the objective as maximizing the log probability of a trajectory:

 where M is the number of demonstration trajectories.
-After taking its derivative, the gradient can be expressed in term of state visitation frequency p:
+After taking its derivative, the gradient can be expressed in terms of state visitation frequency p: